-Whether or not you’re familiar with shipping EDI, API or ODBC, you deal with at least one of these technologies on a daily basis if you work at a computer in the shipping industry.
+Shipping EDI, API or ODBC may or may not be familiar to you, but you deal with at least one of these technologies on a daily basis if you work at a computer in the shipping industry.
 While much of our workload has been automated or digitized, there are still many painstaking tasks we’re left to do manually.
 Like one very common example- managing a fleet of containers and manually tracking each one on different carrier’s websites.
 Or the constant sending of emails and/or endless telephone calls to update requirements and balances.
 If this is part of your daily routine, then wouldn’t it be nice to have all of this data processed in a more efficient manner?

 That’s where integration comes in